akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 ## Synchronous Testing

-Classic and typed have different Test Kits.
+Classic and typed have different Test Kits for synchronous testing.

 Behaviors in Typed can be tested in isolation without having to be packaged into an actor.
 As a consequence, tests can run fully synchronously without having to worry about timeouts and spurious failures.